LudvigOlsen/pathio/README.md

 )
 ```

-Or set multiple at a time to avoid rerunning checks unnecessarily.
+Or set multiple at a time to avoid rerunning checks unnecessarily:

 ```python
 paths.set_paths(